The practical answer

 How do I keep Azure Spot VMs online?

 You cannot guarantee Azure Spot VMs stay online because Azure may reclaim Spot capacity.
-SpotStarter helps reduce downtime after eviction by detecting confirmed Spot preemptions and restarting matching VMs when Azure allows them to start again.
+SpotStarter helps reduce downtime after eviction by detecting deallocated Spot VMs and restarting matching VMs when Azure allows them to start again, unless recent Activity Log entries show manual stop intent.

 Does SpotStarter prevent Azure Spot eviction?

 No. SpotStarter does not prevent eviction or guarantee capacity.
-It is recovery automation for Azure Spot VMs after confirmed Spot eviction.
+It is recovery automation for selected deallocated Azure Spot VMs.

 What tag disables SpotStarter restarts?